Skip to main content

 Resolution criteria

 The market resolves YES if the U.S. Senate passes the BETS OFF Act (Banning Event Trading on Sensitive Operations and Federal Functions), which would prohibit wagers on government actions, terrorism, war, assassination, and events where an individual knows or controls the outcome, or any other Senate-passed legislation that substantially restricts prediction markets before June 1, 2026.
-Resolution is based on whether the Senate votes to pass such legislation and it receives a presidential signature or becomes law through other constitutional means.
+Resolution is based on whether the Law passes into law.
 Check the Senate's official voting records at Congress.gov for final passage votes.

 Background